juju4/puppet-meta-harden-linux/README.md

 This module uses a compilation of other modules to do hardening of linux system.
 You are advised to use network shares to store files.

+It's an example implementation.
+There are probably many more ways to do it in a cleaner, faster or whatever way.
+Adapt to your context!

 ### Operating systems

 This module is targeted for linux.